Psenulus

 Human Relevance

-P. pallipes has been to Chile via accidental human transportation of nests, representing a documented case of human-mediated range expansion.
+P. pallipes has been introduced to Chile via accidental human transportation of nests, representing a documented case of human-mediated range expansion.
 Some demonstrate nesting adaptability to urban environments, utilizing artificial nest blocks in fragmented city green spaces.

 Similar Taxa